qhull/qhull/README.txt

 Installing Qhull on Windows

   The zip file contains rbox.exe, qhull.exe, qconvex.exe, qdelaunay.exe,
-  qhalf.exe, qvoronoi.exe, user_eg3.exe, documentation files, and source files.
+  qhalf.exe, qvoronoi.exe, user_eg*.exe, documentation files, and source files.

   To install Qhull:
   - Unzip the files into a directory.
 You may use WinZip32 <www.hotfiles.com>
-  - Click on QHULL-GO
+  - Click on QHULL-GO or open a command window into Qhull's bin directory.

   To learn about Qhull:
   - Execute 'qconvex' for a synopsis and examples.